San Rafael Glacier

 Practical Tips

-• Respect the environment and follow the principles of Leave No Trace.
+• Respect the environment and follow Leave No Trace principles.

 Summary of Facts

-Here’s a quick summary of the key facts about San Rafael Glacier:
+Key facts about San Rafael Glacier:

-• Part of the Northern Patagonian Ice Field
+• Part of the Northern Patagonian Ice Field.

-• Best time to visit is from November to March
+• Best visited from November to March.

-• Witness the ice calving phenomenon
+• Experience the ice calving phenomenon.

-• Explore hiking trails, kayaking, and wildlife spotting
+• Explore hiking trails, kayaking, and wildlife spotting.

-• Bring appropriate clothing and equipment for outdoor activities
+• Prepare with appropriate clothing and equipment.

 Posted by